vpon-data/data-sdk/docs/DebugInterface.md

 ```
 These above error messages indicate that the device is not connected to network or the network is not stable.

-If some errors keep unsolved, App publishers can collect all the messages with [VponData] header in developer console, and then send them to Vpon Contact: datasdk.support@vpon.com for further supports.
+If some errors keep unsolved, App publishers can collect all the messages with [VponData] header in developer console, and then send the messages to Vpon Contact: datasdk.support@vpon.com for further supports.

 ***Reminder: If everything goes well, App publishers have to disable debug_mode manually before submitting App to marketplaces.***